 - Detailed description of the test substance For all mentioned studies, composition of the test material is not provided, hence it is not possible to verify whether the test material is representative of the registered substance. - Detailed description of the inoculum You have not specified whether the inoculum was pre-adapted in studies no 4 and 6, and you have not provided information on inoculum concentration in studies no 3 and 7.
 In the absence of this information, it is not possible to verify whether the test conditions would comply with the requirement of par.
-18 of OECD TG 301 regarding inoculum adaptation and of Table 2 of OECD TG 301 regarding inoculum concentration. - Number of replicates per test substance concentration For study you have not reported the number of flasks per concentration, hence ECHA cannot verify whether it would comply with the requirements of par.
-12 of OECD TG 301. - Any deviations in the standard test protocols - A clear reporting of the test results including all raw data in a tabular form In the absence of this information, ECHA cannot verify that the validity critieria, as defined in paragraphs 24 and 25 of OECD TG 301, have been fulfilled.
+18 of OECD TG 301 regarding inoculum adaptation and of Table 2 of OECD TG 301 regarding inoculum concentration. - Number of replicates per test substance concentration For studies no 7 you have not reported the number of flasks per concentration, hence ECHA cannot verify whether it would comply with the requirements of par.
+12 of OECD TG 301. - Any deviations in the standard test protocols - A clear reporting of the test results including all raw data in a tabular form b) Insufficient information provided to assess the studies

+In the absence of this information, ECHA cannot verify that the validity critieria, as defined in paragraphs 24 and 25 of OECD TG 301, have been fulfilled.